Book a Call

 Customizability

-More customizability means you can create a bespoke shopping experience for your audience and that can help you stand out from the competition.
-For example a fashion retailer might want a homepage with big images and videos of their products.
+More customizability means you can create a bespoke shopping experience for your audience, and that can help you stand out from the competition.
+For example, a fashion retailer might want a homepage with big images and videos of their products.
 A tech store might want product specs and comparison tables.
-An eCommerce stack with more customizability gives you the ability to create these different shopping experiences.
+An eCommerce stack with more customizability allows you to create these different shopping experiences.

-But more customizability often requires more technical expertise and resources.
-For example an open source platform like WooCommerce or Magento requires web development skills to customize the code and create custom templates.
-Shopify is more user friendly with pre-built themes and a simpler interface for customization but doesn’t give you the same level of control.
+However, more customisability often requires more technical expertise and resources.
+For example, an open-source platform like WooCommerce or Magento requires web development skills to customize the code and create custom templates.
+Shopify is more user-friendly, with pre-built themes and a simpler interface for customization, but it doesn’t give you the same level of control.

-To make the best decision for your business, Be sure you understand your business needs, as well as any third-party services and software solutions you’re already using.
+To make the best decision for your business, be sure you understand your business needs and any third-party services and software solutions you’re already using.
 It is crucial to consider the following factors when selecting your eCommerce tech stack.

 Scalability

 Scalability is a big consideration when choosing an ecommerce platform as your business grows and puts more demands on your website.
-For example more traffic may require more server resources and a larger product catalog may require more advanced search and filtering.
+For example, more traffic may require more server resources, and a larger product catalogue may require more advanced search and filtering.
 Platforms like Shopify and BigCommerce scale automatically with your demand.
-Open source platforms like WooCommerce and Magento require manual scaling like upgrading your hosting plan or optimizing your website.
+Open-source platforms like WooCommerce and Magento require manual scaling, such as upgrading your hosting plan or optimizing your website.

-If your platforms and frameworks are not capable of scaling fast without much extra investment in terms of talent, time, and capital, you will be losing market share and facing potential lost revenues by the minute.
+If your platforms and frameworks are not capable of scaling fast without much extra investment in talent, time, and capital, you will be losing market share and potentially losing revenues by the minute.

 Complexity

-A complex tech stack gives you lots of functionality for your store but it also means more operational costs to manage it.
-More time and resources for maintenance and updates.
+A complex tech stack gives your store lots of functionality, but it also means more operational costs to manage it, as well as more time and resources for maintenance and updates.

 Compatibility